2018 Russian presidential election

 Presidential elections were held in Russia on 18 March 2018.
 Incumbent president Vladimir Putin was eligible to run.
-He declared his intent to do so on 6 December 2017, being widely expected to win.
-This came following several months of speculation throughout the second half of 2017 as, although he was widely expected to run for another term, Putin made evasive comments including that he had still not decided whether he would like to "step down" from the post of president, that he would "think about running", and that he "hadn't yet decided whether to run for another term".
+He declared his intent to do so on 6 December 2017 and was expected to win.
+This came following several months of speculation throughout the second half of 2017 as Putin made evasive comments, including that he had still not decided whether he would like to "step down" from the post of president, that he would "think about running", and that he "hadn't yet decided whether to run for another term".
 Different sources predicted that he would run as an independent to capitalize more support from the population, and although he could also have been nominated by the United Russia party as in 2012, Putin chose to run as an independent.
-Among registered voters in Russia, 67.5% voted in this election.
+Among registered voters in Russia, 67% voted in the election.

+There were allegations of widespread electoral fraud, including ballot box stuffing, forced voting, and threats against election observers.
+A video widely shared online showed people stuffing papers into ballot boxes.
+In addition, critics of Putin were barred from running.

-Incumbent Vladimir Putin won reelection for his second consecutive (fourth overall) term in office with 77% of the vote.
-Vladimir Zhirinovsky from the Liberal Democratic Party was the perennial candidate, having unsuccessfully run in five previous presidential elections.
+Putin was re-elected for his second consecutive term (and fourth overall) with 78% of the vote.
+Vladimir Zhirinovsky from the Liberal Democratic Party, a perennial candidate having unsuccessfully run in five previous presidential elections, finished third with 6% of the vote.
 Other candidates included Pavel Grudinin (Communist Party), Sergey Baburin (Russian All-People's Union), Ksenia Sobchak (Civic Initiative), Maxim Suraykin (Communists of Russia), Boris Titov (Party of Growth) and Grigory Yavlinsky (Yabloko).
-Anti-corruption activist Alexei Navalny announced his intent to run in December 2016 but was barred from doing so due to a prior criminal conviction, which is widely seen as politically motivated, for corruption.
+Anti-corruption activist Alexei Navalny announced his intent to run in December 2016 but was barred from doing so due to a prior criminal conviction, which was widely seen as politically motivated, for corruption.
 Consequently, Navalny called for a boycott of the election.
 He had previously organized several public rallies against corruption among members of Putin's government.

 Background

 The President of Russia is directly elected for a term of six years, since being extended from four years in 2008 during Dmitry Medvedev's administration.
 According to Article 81 of the Constitution of the Russian Federation, a candidate for president must be at least 35 years old, hold no dual nationality, have permanently resided in Russia for the past 10 years, and cannot serve more than two terms consecutively.
-Parties with representation in the State Duma are able to nominate a candidate to run for the office while candidates from officially registered parties that are not in parliament have to collect at least 100,000 signatures.
+Parties with representation in the State Duma can nominate a candidate to run for office while candidates from officially registered parties that are not in parliament have to collect at least 100,000 signatures.
 Independent candidates have to collect at least 300,000 signatures with no more than 7,500 from each federal subject of Russia and also from action groups made up of at least 500 people.
 The nomination process took place during Russia's winter holiday period, and 31 January 2018 was the last day for submitting signatures in support of contested access candidates.